Satya-bit/Deepfake-Duel-Truth-vs-Trickery/README.md

 **Future works**

 To explore more CNN architecture for predicting deep vs fake images.
 Will also look into any preprocessing step helps or not.
 We were not able to look at the more approaches and research paper because of shortage of time and computational limitations.
+Training for 100 epochs might boost up accuracy to 80% with less learning rate with great computational power.